orfeotoolbox/OTB/CONTRIBUTING.md

 * Merge requests **must receive at least 2 positives votes from core developers** (members of Main Repositories group in Gitlab with at least "Developer" level; this includes PSC members) before being merged
 * The merger is responsible for checking that the branch is up-to-date with develop
 * Merge requests can be merged by anyone (not just PSC or RM) with push access to develop
-* Merge requests can be merged once the dashboard is proven green for this branch
+* Merge requests can be merged once the dashboard is proven green for this branch.
+  This condition is mandatory unless reviewers and authors explicitely agree that it can be skipped (for instance in case of documentation merges or compilation fixes on develop)

 Branches can be registered for dashboard testing by adding one line in `Config/feature_branches.txt` in [otb-devutils repository](https://gitlab.orfeo-toolbox.org/orfeotoolbox/otb-devutils.git).